-Assessment criteria 1.1Explain the role of effective customer service in developing, delivering and improving housing services.
+Learning outcomes Assessment criteria Understand the relationship between good customer service, effective service delivery and continuous improvement.
+1.1 Explain the role of effective customer service in developing, delivering and improving housing services.
 1.2 Explain the concept of continuous improvement.
 1.3 Evaluate standards and measures which aim to develop a culture of customer focus and continuous improvement.
-2.1 Explain how to develop customer focused systems, policies and procedures.2.2 Understand the role of the manager and staff in developing and maintaining a customer focused culture.
+2. Understand how to develop and deliver effective customer service in housing.
+2.1 Explain how to develop customer focused systems, policies and procedures.
+2.2 Understand the role of the manager and staff in developing and maintaining a customer focused culture.
+Understand how to use customer feedback to improve service design and delivery.
 3.1.
-Evaluate systems for monitoring, analysing and responding to positive and negative customer feedback.3.2.
+Evaluate systems for monitoring, analysing and responding to positive and negative customer feedback.
+3.2.
 Analyse common themes emerging from customer feedback and how these can be used to develop, deliver and improve services.